Jeff Beck: Personal life

-Beck died from a bacterial meningitis infection at a hospital near Riverhall on 10 January 2023, at the age of 78.
+Beck died from a bacterial meningitis infection at a hospital near his residence on 10 January 2023, at the age of 78.

 Within minutes of his death announcement, musicians and friends began paying tribute; Jimmy Page wrote that "The six stringed Warrior is no longer here for us to admire the spell he could weave around our mortal emotions.
 Jeff could channel music from the ethereal.
 His technique unique.
 His imaginations apparently limitless.
-Jeff I will miss you along with your millions of fans".
+Jeff I will miss you along with your millions of fans."
 Mick Jagger expressed his condolences, writing "With the death of Jeff Beck we have lost a wonderful man and one of the greatest guitar players in the world.
 We will all miss him so much."
-Ronnie Wood, a former bandmate of Beck's, stated "Now Jeff has gone, I feel like one of my band of brothers has left this world, and I'm going to dearly miss him."
+Ronnie Wood, a former bandmate of Beck, stated, "Now Jeff has gone.
+I feel like one of my band of brothers has left this world, and I'm going to dearly miss him."

 Beck's funeral service took place at St Mary's Church in Beddington, Sutton, on 3 February.
 Mourners included Johnny Depp, Rod Stewart, Eric Clapton, Tom Jones, Ronnie Wood, David Gilmour, Bob Geldof, Robert Plant, and Chrissie Hynde.
 Jimmy Page delivered a eulogy referring to Beck as "the quiet chief".
-A private burial, with only Beck's widow Sandra, the couple's dog, and Johnny Depp in attendance, followed at Riverhall.
+A private burial, with only Beck's widow Sandra, the couple's dog, and Depp in attendance, followed at Riverhall.

-Awards
+Awards and nominations

 Beck was the winner of eight Grammy awards, the first being Best Rock Instrumental Performance for "Escape" from the album Flash at the 1986 Grammys.

 The asteroid 38431 Jeffbeck is named after him.